warnov/whisper-gpt/readme.md

 3. **Information Extraction**: The script uses the GPT-4 model to extract specific information from the transcription.
 It sends a system prompt to the model, which includes the transcription and a template for the information to be extracted.

-The extracted information is then printed to the console.
+The extracted information is then assembled into a [`TranscriptionAnalysis`](/common/s2t_analysis.py) that will be part of an [`AnalysisResult`](/common/s2t_analysis.py): the final object that will have both the transcription analysis as well as the metadata of this record to be persisted in CosmosDB.
+These objects need to implement a `to_dict` method as the CosmosDB SDK receives dictionary objects to insert them as documents in the given collection.

 ##### Output